laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 ## Serving the model

 Having decided upon a model and with a smattering of Python scattered through notebooks, I set upon figuring out how to use this model for a web service.
-First off, and I only know this now in retrospect: your model training architecture and your model serving architecture are two separate things, and should be treated as such.
+First off, and I only know this now in retrospect: your model training architecture and your model serving architecture are two separate things and should be treated as such.

-With this in mind, I wanted to leverage AWS given their higher level offerings for machine learning workloads and my familiarity with their platform.
+With this in mind, I wanted to leverage AWS given their higher-level offerings for machine learning workloads and my familiarity with their platform.
 Furthermore, I wanted to use serverless technologies as much as possible given their pay-as-you-go billing model and expectation of this hobby project being very low traffic (i.e., probably just me).

 And so, let's overview the training and serving architectures.